Anas-Elhounsri/Markdown-Generator/README.md

   exit.
 Quit
   Choose an option (1-5/exit):
   ```

-- After you choose the research question (for example 1) you will get the following:
+After you choose the research question (for example 1) you will get the following:
   ```bash
   Running process for RQ1
   Markdown table saved to C: project_directory\readme_generator\README-Generator\tables\results_rq1.md Successfully generated results for RQ1.
  ```

+You will find your results in tables\